-Network Rail is a founding member of Shift2Rail and active in all six of its Innovation Programmes
+Network Rail is a Founding Partner of Shift2Rail and active in four of its five Innovation Programmes.

 It seeks to accelerate delivery of the Rail Technical Strategy by working closely with European infrastructure managers and supply chain to jointly create solutions to benefit the rail industry across Europe and to support the European Union’s vision of a Single European Rail Area.